A Perfect 2 Week Spain Itinerary (for First Timers)

 Don’t worry if you have less than two weeks dedicated to exploring Spain – below the main itinerary, we have ideas on how to condense the itinerary into shorter time frames.

-In this guide to planning your 14 day Spain itinerary, here’s what we’re going to cover:
+In this guide to planning two weeks in Spain, here’s what we’re going to cover:

 Throughout the guide, we’ll share our favorite finds and experiences in Spain based on our multiple trips (including a full month in Spain a couple of years ago, and a more recent 10 day trip in the spring of 2024) to help you plan your unforgettable trip.